kp-fork/epiq/readme.md

 # Epiq

-_Distributed CLI based issue tracker TUI_ backed by Git.
+_Distributed terminal-native issue tracker backed by Git._

-Issue tracking is a part of the development lifecycle, but it often becomes a painful context switching exercise with poor ergonomics. `Epiq` provides issue tracking as a portable, integrated part of the development environment, with access to all the powerful tooling developers are used to.
-Epiq allows you to manage all your projects directly via the command line in a visual kanban board and edit content in your favorite editor.
+Issue tracking is a core part of software development, but it often becomes a painful context-switching exercise with poor ergonomics.
+Epiq provides issue tracking as a portable, integrated part of the development environment, with access to all the powerful tooling developers are used to.

+> You can manage all your projects directly via the command line in a visual kanban board and edit content in your favorite editor.

-With great attention to user ergonomics, epiq intends to make project management painless and friction free again, and has developer satisfaction as its primary target.
+With great attention to user ergonomics and developer experience, epiq makes project management painless and friction free.

 ```
-'███████╗██████╗ ██╗ ██████╗ '
-'██╔════╝██╔══██╗██║██╔═══██╗'
-'█████╗  ██████╔╝██║██║   ██║'
-'██╔══╝  ██╔═══╝ ██║██║▄▄ ██║'
-'███████╗██║     ██║╚██████╔╝'
-'╚══════╝╚═╝     ╚═╝ ╚═══▀▀╝ '
+███████╗██████╗ █ █╗ ██████╗
+██╔════╝██╔══██╗█ █║██╔═══██╗
+█████╗  ██████╔╝█ █║██║   ██║
+██╔══╝  ██╔═══╝ █ █║██║▄▄ ██║
+███████╗██║     █ █║╚██████╔╝
+╚══════╝╚═╝     ╚══╝ ╚═══▀▀╝
- 🫡 Never leave your editor!
+🫡 Never leave the terminal
 ```

 ## What is epiq?

-Epiq is a vim-inspired issue tracker fully integrated in the terminal that brings the tooling to the developers’ fingertips - in their comfort zone.

-Epiq renders your issue board directly in the terminal using ASCII and stores its state as an event log, versioned and synchronized through Git.
+Epiq is a vim-inspired issue tracker that brings project management into the terminal.
+It renders directly in ASCII and persists state as an immutable distributed event log, versioned and synchronized through Git.

 ![Epiq cli kanban view](https://raw.githubusercontent.com/ljtn/epiq/main/assets/overview.png)
 ![Epiq cli log view](https://raw.githubusercontent.com/ljtn/epiq/main/assets/log.png)